 Steamrollers have bowls or glass on glass fittings on one side of the pipe.
 Both ends of the pipe are open, and the open end near the bowl functions as the carburetor.
-Some steamrollers have chambers between the bowl and the mouth piece that allow smoke to be "rolled" to enhance cooling.
-Steamrollers have a reputation for hard, hot, rips but with practice they are wonderful smoking pipes.
-Steamrollers are not reccomended for novice smokers.
+Some steamrollers have chambers between the bowl and the mouthpiece that allow smoke to be "rolled" to enhance cooling.
+Steamrollers have a reputation for hard, hot, rips but with practice, they are wonderful smoking pipes.
+Steamrollers are not recommended for novice smokers.

 Sherlock Or Gandalf Pipes

 Sherlock or Gandalf pipes are named after the iconic pipes smoked by those literary figures.
 The classic Sherlock pipe has a large bowl with a gracefully arching stem.
 The bottom of the bowl is often flattened to allow the pipe to stand freely when not being held.

 Gandalf pipes are similar, except that the stem is highly elongated.
 Both of these pipes may or may not have a carburetor.
 Like the chillums, spoon pipes and steamrollers, these pipes produce an unfiltered smoke that can taste harsh because of the included tars and resins.